Spendar89/google_calendar/README.md

         apiRequest.requestItems(this.transform, callback);
 }
 ```
-The request is handled by an instance of `ApiRequest`, which takes us to the next section...

 ##### ApiRequest:

-`ApiRequest` is a resource-agnostic service object used to request data from provided remotes:
+A request is performed by an instance of `ApiRequest`, a resource-agnostic service object, used to request data from provided remotes:

 ```js
 function ApiRequest(opts) {